 Data interpretation is the process of extracting meaning from data.
 It involves analyzing data and turning it into information that can be used to make decisions.
 There are many different methods of data interpretation, each with its own advantages and disadvantages.
 Here are the most popular methods of analysis and interpretation of data in order of popularity (see below for details):

 - Pie Charts- Pie charts are a method for visually representing percentages.
 They work by showing one slice at a time in proportion to the whole pie.
-If a company wants to show their profit margins on 3 products, they would use three pies next to each other with one slice per product.
-The percentage value would be represented by how much of the pie is filled in for that product’s piece.
 A benefit of this type of chart is it makes comparisons easy because all values can be quickly seen without any calculations being done- just look at how much pie has been cut out or not cut out for each slice and compare these values side by side instead of calculating percentages!
 The downside is it may be difficult to find exact percentages since you have to estimate them based on looking at the number of pie slices.

 - Bar Graphs- Bar graphs are a common form of data representation and display two sets of numbers as a series of bars stacked next to each other.
 The taller bar shows what happened more often while the shorter bar shows what happened less often.

 “Ready to take your data science skills to the next level?
 Sign up for a free demo today!”

 - Allowing businesses to make more informed decisions – interpretation of data can help businesses better understand what their customers want and need, as well as what trends are happening in the market.
 This allows businesses to make more informed decisions about their products, services, and marketing strategies.